dpt/The-Great-Escape-in-C/BUGS.md

     * Fixed 10-Feb-18: Locking added.
 34. The guard who marches above main gate seems to spawn too late compared with the original game.
     * Fixed 14-Feb-18: I'd mistranslated the start of `spawn_characters` where it clamps the map position.
 A subtract was missing, offsetting the calculation by (8,8).
+35. Dogs and guards seem to be able to catch the hero though the fence.
+    * (Not a bug) 14-Feb-18: This happens in the original game too.
+It happens on the right hand fence more than it does by the fence gate.
+The hero looks closer to the fence when he's caught on that right hand fence so maybe the boundary needs to be adjusted.